Unplug or Party On at Ft. Myers' Best Beaches

-If you’re looking for fun in the sun, there is plenty to be had on the beaches surrounding the Fort Myers area.
+If you’re looking for fun in the sun, there is plenty to be had on the beaches surrounding Fort Myers.
 From the peaceful and secluded, natural habitats on Cayo Costa to the action packed shores at Lynn Hall Memorial Park, there is sure to be a place that has your name written in the sand.
 Lynn Hall is right in the heart of Fort Myers Beach, where you'll find more action than any other sandy destination; restaurants, bars and lots of water sports.

 The area's barrier islands of Captiva and Sanibel are world renowned for shelling.
 There are rules about taking live shells so be sure to check the signs posted along the dunes.
 The islands also provide prime nesting grounds for Loggerhead Turtles and they are fiercely protected by locals.
 Turtle nesting season runs from May 1st through October 31st.